 D. to transport astronauts

-8. How is oxygen provided on long space voyage?
+8. How is oxygen provided on a long space voyage?

 A. by collecting molecules from space